garrett361/transformers_notes/main.typ

   - infinity & = s > s'
 )
 $
 forcing $w_(b s s' d a) = 0$ for $s > s'$.
-In other words, the causal mask ensures that a given tensor, say $z_(b s d)$, only has dependence on other tensors whose sequence index, say $s'$, obeys $s' lt.eq s$.
-This is crucial for inference-time optimizations, in particular the use of the #strong[kv-cache] in which key-value pairs do not need to be re-computed.
+In other words, the causal mask ensures that a given tensor, say $z_(b s d)$, only has dependence on other tensors whose sequence index, say $s'$, obeys

-The $sqrt(D \/ A)$ normalization is motivated by demanding that the variance of the argument be 1 at initialization, assuming that other components have been configured so that that the query and key components are i.i.d. from a Gaussian normal distribution
+$s' lt.eq s$.
+This is crucial for inference-time optimizations, in particular the use of the
-#footnote[However, in @yang2022tensor it is instead argued that no
+#strong[kv-cache] in which key-value pairs do not need to be re-computed.

-square root should be taken in order to maximize the speed of learning via SGD.];.
+The $sqrt(D \/ A)$ normalization is motivated by demanding that the variance of the argument be 1 at initialization, assuming that other components have been configured so that that the query and key components are i.i.d. from a Gaussian normal distribution .

 The weights above are then passed through a dropout layer and used to re-weigh the #strong[value] vectors and form the tensors